From Ireland to France: Third Culture Professionals Guest Interview for EasyExpat

 Why did you move abroad?

 It was at the age of 18 that I embarked on my first long trip abroad, still a teenager and without my family.
-Since, I have rarely stopped travelling, whether it be as an expat, tourist or for work.
+Since, I have rarely stopped travelling, whether it be as a student, an expat, a tourist or for work.

 Before the social distancing measures, what did you do to meet people in get familiar with your country?